|

 drivers.

-SubSystems key (recommended) - Prevent the values under the
+SubSystems key (user choice) - Prevent the values under the

 HKLM\SYSTEM\CurrentControlSet\Control\Session